Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 Vertical.
 Ancient.
 Dormant.

 It hung motionless, clamped to the maintenance rig like a caged giant, its hull dark and unpowered.
 Thick magnetic anchors secured its frame to the docking lattice.
 Normally, ships floated gracefully in their berths, suspended by null-grav fields, but not this one, for its capacitor systems can’t sustain null-grav suspension.

+As they approached the loading bay, the shadow of the colossal battlecruiser fell over them.
+Rian slowed the grav-cart, watching the morning shift already in motion.
+Workers were climbing scaffolds that wrapped the ship’s massive frame, others guided industrial arms that replaced sections of scorched tungsten armor with fresh plating.
+Hydraulic lifts hissed, and sparks flickered like fireflies against the hangar’s golden haze.

+The Oracle loomed above them, motionless and bound, a slumbering giant surrounded by the noise of smaller lives.

+The cart hadn’t even come to a full stop before Kade jumped off, landing lightly on the platform.
+“You know what’s weird?” he said, walking toward Rian, eyes fixed on the ship.
+“We’ve never seen the crew.
+Only the captain.”

+Rian stepped down from the cart more deliberately, his calm unbroken.
+“I asked the same thing yesterday,” he said.
+“The captain told me he’d given them planetside leave.”

+They walked together toward the scaffolds, boots echoing on the deck.
+Kade frowned.
+“Still... no guards, no maintenance crew.
+Since I’ve been stationed here, I’ve never seen a ship left completely unguarded.”

+Rian opened his datapad as they walked, scrolling through the Oracle’s maintenance manifest and personnel logs.
+“What do I care,” he muttered.
+“I’m paid to fix things, not to ask useless questions.”

+He raised an eyebrow, datapad shows two identical entries for the same crew member.
+“Duplicate registration,” he murmured, quickly closing the screen.
+“I suggest you focus on your job, Kade.”

+As they reached their workstation, the scene ahead caught their attention, a vast maintenance platform stretched between the hangar floor and the ship’s primary access port, framed on both sides by towering scaffolds.

+In the center of the platform stood the Oracle’s captain.
+His uniform gleamed under the hangar lights, immaculate as always.

+“He’s already here,” Kade said, surprised, pointing toward the figure.

+Rian slapped his hand lightly away.
+“If he’s here this early, it probably means he’s bringing in another mod he wants installed.”

+Kade groaned, letting his shoulders drop.
+“Of course... more work for us.
+Probably another one of those upgrades we’ll have to redo later anyway.”

+Rian allowed himself a half-smile.
+“Welcome to the glamour of ship maintenance.”